Common Pitfalls in Reed Making and How to Avoid Them

 7. Neglecting to Soak the Reed Properly

 Dry or improperly soaked reeds can be brittle and difficult to adjust.
+The reed must be soaked but not over-soaked.
+If the reed gets too open, insert the plaque in and squeeze the opening down.

 How to avoid it: